-In this video and in the written steps below, we show you how SIMPLE it is to use the Photoshop brushes to reveal beautiful, creamy skin.
+In this video and in the written steps below, we will show you how SIMPLE it is to use the Photoshop brushes to reveal beautiful, creamy skin.
 You will also learn to adjust opacity and individual layers within your action for a custom and polished look!

 Here are the written steps for smoothing skin in Photoshop using the Oh So Soft Skin Brush:

 Before making any skin adjustments, its generally a good idea to fix exposure, the contrast, shadows and highlights first.
-In other words, make sure you have a nice clean looking image before you start editing skin.
+In other words, make sure you have a nice, clean looking image before you start editing skin.